syswonder/hvisor-book-en/src/chap04/subchap02/RISC-PLIC.md

     check_events();
 }
 ```
 Set the virtual machine's software interrupt pending bit to 1, injecting a software interrupt into the virtual machine.
-Then determine the type of inter-hart interrupt, wake up or block the CPU, or handle VIRTIO-related interrupt requests.
+Then determine the type of inter-core interrupt, wake or block the CPU, or handle VIRTIO-related interrupt requests.

 # External Interrupt
 ## PLIC
-RISC-V implements external interrupt handling through PLIC, which does not support virtualization and does not support MSI.
+RISC-V implements external interrupt handling through PLIC, which does not support virtualization or MSI.

-PLIC architecture diagram
+The architectural diagram of PLIC.

-The interrupt process of PLIC is shown in the diagram below.
+The interrupt process of PLIC is shown in the following diagram.

-Interrupt sources send an interrupt signal to PLIC through the interrupt line, and only when the interrupt priority is greater than the threshold, it can pass through the threshold register filter.
+The interrupt source sends an interrupt signal to the PLIC through the interrupt line, and only when the interrupt priority is greater than the threshold, it can pass through the threshold register's filter.

 Then read the claim register to get the pending highest priority interrupt, then clear the corresponding pending bit.
 Pass it to the target hart for interrupt handling.

 After handling, write the interrupt number to the complete register to receive the next interrupt request.
 ## Initialization
 The initialization process is similar to AIA.
-## Processing
+## Handling Process
-When an external interrupt is triggered in the virtual machine, it accesses the vPLIC address space, but since PLIC does not support virtualization, this address space is unmapped.
-Therefore, a page fault exception is triggered, and it traps into hvisor for handling.
+When an external interrupt is triggered in the virtual machine, it will access the vPLIC address space, however, PLIC does not support virtualization, and this address space is unmapped.
+Therefore, a page fault exception will be triggered, trapping into hvisor for handling.

-After the exception is triggered, the trap context is saved, and enters the page fault exception handler function.
+After the exception is triggered, the trap context is saved, and enters the page fault exception handling function.

 ```rs
 pub fn guest_page_fault_handler(current_cpu: &mut ArchCpu) {